 SMS is a chronically under-used communication channel with the potential to deliver much more value than it is today.

-In fact, compared to traditional channels like email (97%), phone (66%), social media (82%) and mobile apps (32%), the results show that SMS was among the least frequently used methods of communication for retailers (29%)—representing a massive missed opportunity.
+In fact, compared to traditional channels like email (97%), phone (66%), social media (82%) and mobile apps (32%), the results show that it was among the least frequently used methods of communication for retailers (29%)—representing a massive missed opportunity.

 Despite the fact that many global brands use SMS to communicate with their customers, as demonstrated by the survey’s findings, it still appears to not be getting the attention it deserves.
-A majority of respondents recognise there are numerous of use cases for SMS, but they have yet to make it a high enough priority.
+A majority of respondents recognise there are numerous of use cases for this, but they have yet to make it a high enough priority.

 Those that do use it, however, showcase how good it can be.
 According to the study, nearly three-quarters (69%) of online retailers who leverage SMS do so because it affords them an opportunity to differentiate; nearly 40% use SMS to meet customer demand.